evildarkarchon/Buffout-4-Dictionary/Buffout 4 Dictionary _ How To Read Crash Logs.md

 ### Criteria: LooseFileAsyncStream
 *You went over your BA2 limit, which triggers after reaching a certain number of plugins that load at least one BA2 archive.
 This limit is dynamic and changes based on the number of installed mods.*

-**Solution:** For OG (1.10.163) You can unpack the smallest (in terms of bytes) Main.ba2 archives from mods with [Cathedral Assets Optimizer](https://www.nexusmods.com/skyrimspecialedition/mods/23316?tab=files&file_id=199921) or [BSA Browser](https://www.nexusmods.com/fallout4/mods/17061) until crashing stops or you get a different crash message error.
+**Solution:** For OG (1.10.163) Archives, you can unpack the smallest (in terms of bytes) Main.ba2 archives from mods with [Cathedral Assets Optimizer](https://www.nexusmods.com/skyrimspecialedition/mods/23316?tab=files&file_id=199921) or [BSA Browser](https://www.nexusmods.com/fallout4/mods/17061) until crashing stops or you get a different crash message error.
 Instructions on how to unpack BA2 archives with CAO available in [this article\!](https://www.nexusmods.com/fallout4/articles/4141)

-For NG (1.10.980+) Archives, you should use the latest builds of BSArchPro from the [xEdit Discord Server](https://discord.gg/5t8RnNQ) in the #xedit-builds channel.
+For NG (1.10.980+) Archives, you should do the above using the latest builds of BSArch or BSArchPro from the [xEdit Discord Server](https://discord.gg/5t8RnNQ) in the #xedit-builds channel.
 It is not recommended to use the actual builds of xEdit, as they are usually emergency releases or testing builds.

 You should also only unpack Main.ba2 archives, Texture archives have a separate limit with different (technically non-fatal) consequences.